The Physics Of Hockey

 , which increases the component of force in the direction of motion.

 To avoid turning their backs on the opposing team, hockey players sometimes skate backwards using a gliding pattern in the shape of a lazy "S" (as shown below).
 In this skating pattern, the player's blades never leave the ice.
 However, the player cannot push off against the ice as hard as he does when skating forward, which means he cannot go as fast.

 In this technique, the player pushes against the ice with his push-skate facing inward, while his other skate glides.
 As he moves backwards he then switches to the other leg and pushes off the ice with that one, and the process is mirrored.
-Thus, the physics of hockey related to skating backwards is similar to that of skating forward.
+Thus, the physics of skating backward is similar to the physics of skating forward.